Ultimate Winery Experiences Australia is a collection of premium award-winning wineries offering diverse experiences beyond the cellar door.

 By Sue Gough Henly

-Events are held throughout the year at Leeuwin Estate, including cooking classes, wine dinners and an annual alfresco summer concert series.
+Leeuwin Estate, located three hours from Perth in the Margaret River, holds events throughout the year, including cooking classes, wine dinners and an annual alfresco summer concert series.
 Enjoy regional cuisine at the award-winning Leeuwin Restaurant or visit the cellar door for an informal food and wine matching experience.
 Or go for the Ultimate Leeuwin Art, Wine and Cooking Experience, in which you enjoy a tutored viewing of artworks in Leeuwin's Art Series range, a guided wine tasting with matched seasonal foods and a private cooking demonstration featuring local produce.

 Discover Margaret River's first wine estate, Vasse Felix.
 Go on a behind-the-scenes journey into the winemaking process and have a private tasting.
 Enjoy the regional flavours of the Vasse Felix Restaurant and learn the art of food and wine matching.
 Explore the on-site art gallery, gardens and sculpture walk.